Palolem Beach Guesthouses 🏖️ Where to stay in South Goa, India

 An interesting fact about these and most of the other Palolem beach guesthouses is that they are all temporary seasonal structures.
 At the end of the 6-month season, they are completely dismantled… restaurant, cabins and all.

 This is a government requirement, and a way of avoiding the potentially disastrous monsoon season.
 Nevertheless, it takes around 1 month to disassemble everything, and another 2 months to re-assemble at the start of the next season.

 All the individual wooden planks and uprights are re-used year-after-year.
 In the cabins, you’ll notice numbers on each plank indicating where it belongs in the overall plan.
 For these tasks, the resort owners hire contractors who are not too careful how they handle the building materials.
 This results in numerous breakages and damage.

 Taking these factors into account, its understandable that the owners really need to make their money each day of the season that they are open for business.
-Negotiating a price for a room is expected, but its important to do this with good humour, and not to mercilessly undercut the asking price.
+Bear this in mind when haggling a price for a room: Negotiation is expected, but its important to do this with good humour, and not to mercilessly undercut the asking price.

 During the 10 days we spent at Palolem beach, we stayed at 4 different guesthouses: